globant-ui/html5bootcamp/README.md

 9. Create a  mixin object called Social with the methods: share(friendName) and like().

 10. Apply the mixin to Movie object and play with the console output.
 You should be able to do something like this in the console:

+    ```js
     var ironman2 = new Movie();
     ironman2.set('title', 'Iron Man 2');
-	...
+    // ...
-	ironman2.share(‘V. Rivas’); //output: Sharing Iron Man 2 with V. Rivas
+    ironman2.share('V. Rivas'); // output: Sharing Iron Man 2 with V. Rivas
+    ```

 11. Create an Actor class and create some actors from one of your favorite movies.